 - Compressed DTS data uses the normal digital audio tracks of CDs and LDs.
 This analog noise may be heard in your system before the DTS digital signal is locked on, or it may appear as a background hiss. - To reduce or prevent this noise, disconnect any analog connections to your CD or LD players.
 Just use the Digital connections.

 No On Screen Display

 - See page 30 - Press the remote's MENU button to activate the OSD.
-It should be present even when no video source has been selected. - There is no pop-up text for component video connections, but there is full-page OSD.
+It should be present even when no video source has been selected. - There is no OSD for component video connections.